 “It doesn't mean that if you didn't exercise three days a week, that you're a failure,” added Dr. Clark.
 “It just means that this week was a week that things got busy.
 Next week is an opportunity to hit the restart button.”

+It is important for people to not “give up hope on those resolutions that they have,” said Dr. Clark, noting that “we might just have to be a little bit more creative” amid an ongoing search for a new normal with COVID-19.
 For example, if someone’s resolution is to travel more, “maybe you travel virtually and explore a new country online,” he said.
 “We must be mindful of all the resources we have at our fingertips.”

-“This year is harder for everybody in so many different ways,” said Dr. Bisgrove.
+The past couple years have been “harder for everybody in so many different ways,” said Dr. Bisgrove.
 “Every step you take, no matter how small—it should be celebrated as a victory.”